JaeHyunLee94/website/content/authors/admin/_index.md

     url: http://media.korea.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Physics Basded Animation and Rendering.
+bio: My research interests include Physics Based Animation (PBA) , with a specific focus on deformable bodies.
+And I'm free to expand my research interest into something related to PBA.

 # Interests to show in About widget
 interests:
   - Computer Graphics
   - Physics Based Animation
-  - Material Point Methods
+  - Deformable body
-  - Rendering
+  - Fluid

 # Education to show in About widget
 education: